 This exploration is for all ages, as the colored smilies show.
 You can play the landforms memory game with your whole family together.
 The big kids can even help the little ones along.

-The Landforms Memory Game is a geography exploration from Unit 1-6 about the physical features of the earth, including landforms.
+The Landforms Memory Game is a geography exploration from the Africa unit about the physical features of the earth, including landforms.
 Layers of Learning has hands-on explorations in every unit of this family-friendly curriculum.
-Learn more about Layers of Learning.

 Landforms are features of the earth itself: rock, soil, sand, water, and the shapes they make.
 Waterfalls, canyons, fjords, peninsulas, sand dunes, and streams, plus many more are all landforms we have on Earth.

 Wind and water have eroded and carved out amazing features.
 The movement of Earth’s plates also creates ridges, valleys, mountains, volcanoes, and other landforms.